Barcode vs. QR Code: Overview, Differences, & Top Use Cases

 The framework behind 1D (linear) and 2D barcodes is somewhat different.

-Linear barcodes, such as UPC or EAN, are best suited for managing inventory and tracking products in stores.
+Linear barcodes, such as UPC (Universal Product Code) or European Article Number (EAN), are best suited for managing inventory and tracking products in stores.
 Their use is relatively straightforward, using lines and spaces of different widths to encode numbers and letters.

-On the other hand, 2D barcodes, like QR, are more complex as they can store data both horizontally and vertically, thus capable of holding a greater volume of information.
+On the other hand, two-dimensional barcodes, like QR, are more complex as they can store data both horizontally and vertically, thus capable of holding a greater volume of information.

 - High-Speed Data Entry and Retrieval: One-dimensional barcodes significantly speed up the process of data entry and analysis, making it efficient for businesses.